plotly/plotly.py/doc/python/bar-charts.md

 `px.histogram()` will aggregate `y` values by summing them by default, but the `histfunc` argument can be used to set this to `avg` to create what is sometimes called a "barplot" which summarizes the central tendency of a dataset, rather than visually representing the totality of the dataset.

+!!! warning

-> Warning: when using `histfunc`s other than `"sum"` or `"count"` it can be very misleading to use a `barmode` other than `"group"`, as stacked bars in effect represent the sum of the bar heights, and summing averages is rarely a reasonable thing to visualize.
+    When using `histfunc`s other than `"sum"` or `"count"` it can be very misleading to use a `barmode` other than `"group"`, as stacked bars in effect represent the sum of the bar heights, and summing averages is rarely a reasonable thing to visualize.

 ```python
 import plotly.express as px